benedictdaske/nextsesh/README.md

 Merge requests must only merge into `dev`.
 The `main` branch is only updated by merges from `dev`.

 ### 🧰 Services

 - Frontend Deployment: A combination of Cloudflare [Pages](https://pages.cloudflare.com/) and [Workers](https://workers.cloudflare.com/) allows for automated deployments.
-- Backend Deployment: [Coolify](https://coolify.io/) is connected the Frontend Deployment using a Cloudflare [Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
+- Backend Deployment: We use [Coolify](https://coolify.io/) to manage our backend deployments.
+- User Management: To manage users we rely on [Auth0](https://auth0.com/).

 ## 🛠 Setup